- By InspectorDon

 - Few insurance companies will insure roofs with 3 or more layers.
 In fact, some won’t even insure some roofs with 2 layers of shingles!
 Another reason it is always a good idea to check with your insurance company about the insurability of your roof.

 Just for the record, 2 layers is the max in my book (as well as many insurance companies).
 More than that, I’m calling it out.
-2 layers will get a mention in my inspection report that you have two layers.
+If I find 2 layers of shingles during a roof inspection, it will get a mention in my inspection report that you have two layers.
 The reason behind this is because insurance companies know that a roof with 2 layers will need to have a tear off down to the deck the next time the roof needs shingles.
 This adds quite a bit of expense to a roof job and they don’t want to be on the hook for it!

 Hail Damage to Roof Shingles